Wode Maya and wife gifted posh apartments as wedding gifts; give a tour in video

-Wode Maya: Ghanaian YouTuber and His Kenyan Wife Gifted Plush Apartments as Wedding Gifts (Video)
+Wode Maya: Ghanaian YouTuber and His Kenyan Wife Gifted Apartments as Wedding Gifts (Video)

 - Famous YouTuber, Wode Maya, and his Kenyan wife have each been gifted an apartment as wedding gifts